vparizot/vparizot.github.io/_pages/lab1.md

 #### Led Logic Design
 The truth tables revealed that led[0] behaves as an XOR gate with inputs S1 and S0 and that led[1] behaves as an AND gate with inputs S3 and S2.

-To have led[2] to blink at 2.4 Hz, I utilized the internal 48 gHz high speed oscillator from the HSOSC Library.
+To have led[2] to blink at 2.4 Hz, I utilized the internal 48 GHz high speed oscillator from the HSOSC Library.
 A frequency of 2.4 Hz would have a full cycle of 0.4167 second.
-Dividing this by the frequency of the internal oscillator, we get that a full cycle would require $2*10^7$ ticks.
+Dividing this by the frequency of the internal oscillator, I got that a full cycle would require $2*10^7$ ticks.
 To achieve a duty cycle of 50%, I implemented a flip flop that switched led[2] every $10^7$ clicks.

 #### Seven Segment Logic Design
 To interface the seven segment display with the board, I conferred with the [datasheet](https://www.jameco.com/Jameco/Products/ProdDS/335090.pdf) to determine resistor values.